redis-developer/redis-om-dotnet-skeleton-app/README.md

 Welcome to the Redis OM .NET Skeleton App, this app is designed to provide you a jumping off point to add Redis OM .NET to your ASP.NET Core app, and get you up and running with some basic CRUD operations.
 For a detailed explanation of how everything in the app works, read through the [App walkthrough](https://github.com/redis-developer/redis-om-dotnet-skeleton-app/wiki/App-walkthrough).

+This app is accompanied by a workshop video on YouTube ([watch here](https://youtu.be/ZHPXKrJCYNA)).

 ## Prerequisites

 * [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)